Required Surveillance Performance (RSP)

 If you want to know more about how RSP came to be, see Required Communications Performance (RCP).
 (You can’t have one without the other.)

-- Surveillance performance requirements are allocated to system components in an RSP specification in terms of surveillance data delivery time, continuity, availability, integrity, accuracy of the surveillance data, safety and functionality needed for the proposed operation in the context of a particular airspace concept.
+Note.— An RSP specification includes surveillance performance requirements that are allocated to system components in terms of the surveillance to be provided and associated data delivery time, continuity, availability, integrity, accuracy of the surveillance data, safety and functionality needed for the proposed operation in the context of a particular airspace concept.

 The “PBS” term hasn’t advanced much, at least not in the pilot world.
 Where this impacts pilots is when tied to the idea of Required Communications Performance (RCP).

 [ICAO Doc 10037 ¶126.96.36.199] Performance-based communication and surveillance (PBCS) is a concept that applies required communication performance (RCP) and required surveillance performance (RSP) specifications to ensure appropriate performance levels for relevant ATM operations (e.g. application of a reduced separation minimum).
 Information on the performance-based communication and surveillance (PBCS) concept and guidance material on its implementation are contained in the Performance-based Communication and Surveillance (PBCS) Manual (Doc 9869).

 The "PBCS" term is even newer and, as of early 2017, the new version of Doc 9869 is hard to come by.
 The bottom line is you need communications and surveillance to get into tighter and tighter airspace.